mmeewis/TL15/README.md

 Save (draft) data using a custom "Forms Portal Submit Action".

+## [6.
+Autosave forms]

+Define events that should trigger auto save of forms.

+## [6.
+Submit actions]

+Next to the default Forms portal submit action, find out about other out-of-the-box submit actions.

+## [7.
+Custom submit action]

+Create a custom submit action that sends an "Identity" to Adobe Campaign using Adobe.io.

 ## [4.
 Add Your form to a page](exercise3/README.md)
 * e